ToadHanks/bannerji/README.md

 A micro-mini R package to transform & plot a user traits to their emoji-equivalent values.
 You can use this to make emoji traits banner that is personal to you.
 Useless, but still worth 10 secs. of your time.

-*documentation and more details are in .tar files*
+*Documentation and more details are in .tar files*
 *Initial emoji library was provided by [Muan](https://github.com/muan/emojilib)*
 *Not worthy of CRAN, believe me.*